 How Can You Prevent Osteoarthritis?

 Arthritis might not be completely preventable, but it’s never too early to reduce the risk.
 The best thing you can do is make sure your dog lives a healthy lifestyle.
 Give them plenty of exercises, set up challenges for them to complete, feed them a healthy diet and actively engage with your dog as much as possible.
-Telling them to run around the yard for a while won’t help much, but games of fetch and tug-of-war keep your dog stimulated.
+Telling them to run around the yard in their wireless dog fence for a while won’t help much, but games of fetch and tug-of-war keep your dog stimulated.

 Good training is the foundation for a healthy lifestyle.
 When you train your dog to calm down, be patient, and obey their guardian, they’ll enjoy low levels of stress throughout their lifespan.
 Don’t be afraid to talk to a specialist or an expert dog training when you get stuck.
 Training your dog isn’t just good for you— it also helps you make the right decisions for your dog.

 There’s no cure for arthritis, but you can slow the progression and possibly prevent it altogether.
 As always, the key is giving your dog a healthy diet and plenty of exercise throughout its life.
 If your dog develops arthritis anyway, your vet could recommend a number of treatments like surgery, diet supplements, and medication.
 You could even visit a massage clinic for your dog.
 Your dog might not be able to get as much exercise, but you could help them stay fit if you manage your expectations.
 Even mild exercise could help an aging dog feel better.

 How long do dogs live with osteoarthritis?

 If they get the right treatment, most dogs live a normal lifespan after their vet diagnoses them with osteoarthritis.
 However, if the dog doesn’t seem to respond to treatment, the increasing pain might make it impossible to live comfortably.
 As a result, their guardian might have to put them to sleep.